bloxberg-org/cert-issuer/README.md

 # cert-issuer

-The cert-issuer project issues blockchain certificates by creating a transaction from the issuing institution to the recipient on the Ethereum blockchain that includes the hash of the certificate itself.
+The cert-issuer project issues blockchain certificates by creating a transaction from the issuing institution to the recipient on the bloxberg blockchain that includes the hash of the certificate itself.

 Currently, we support issuing to the bloxberg blockchain network using the BLIPS-2 Standard for Research Object Certification.